KaleLjl/RL-IL-for-Surgical-Robot-Learning/memory-bank/systemPatterns.md

     -   **`_get_obs()`**: Define the precise contents of the observation dictionary for the task.

 This architecture makes adding new tasks straightforward, as developers can focus solely on the task-specific logic without worrying about the underlying environment setup.

+## 5. Data Handling Pattern: Flattening for Robustness

+A critical pattern emerged during the debugging of the `imitation` library's issues with `Dict` observation spaces.

+-   **Problem**: Third-party libraries, even popular ones, may have incomplete or buggy support for complex data structures like `gymnasium.spaces.Dict`.
+This can lead to cryptic errors that are difficult to debug.
+In our case, the `imitation` library's internal validation logic consistently failed to correctly interpret the length of our `Dict` observation data.

+-   **Solution**: The most robust and pragmatic solution is to **preprocess the data into the simplest possible format before passing it to the library**.
+For `Dict` spaces, this means flattening the dictionary observation into a single, flat `Box` (NumPy array) space.

+    ```python
+    # Example from train_bc.py
+    # Flatten each observation dictionary into a single numpy array
+    for i in range(num_transitions):
+        flat_obs = np.concatenate([
+            obs_soa['observation'][i],
+            obs_soa['achieved_goal'][i],
+            obs_soa['desired_goal'][i]
+        ])
+        all_obs.append(flat_obs)
+    ```

+-   **Pattern**: When encountering persistent, unexplainable errors within a library's data handling pipeline, always consider "dumbing down" your data format.
+By converting complex structures to simple, flat arrays, you can circumvent potential bugs in the library's internal processing and regain control over the data pipeline.
+This is a powerful fallback strategy for ensuring compatibility and robustness.